 Binomial Probability Calculator

 Calculate exact and cumulative probabilities for binary outcome experiments using the binomial formula.
-Analyze success/failure probabilities with confidence intervals and distribution visualization.
+Get P(X = k), P(X ≤ k), and key summary statistics for a binomial distribution.

 Calculation Steps